 Charles bridge is beautiful, but the darker the sky became, the more the entire area lit up and came alive!
 IT WAS GORGEOUS!
-All of the street lights and illumination of all of the buildings surrounding the bridge was just heaven.
+All of the street lights and illumination of all of the buildings surrounding the bridge were just heaven.

 I couldn't stop taking photos.

 So the sun had finally set and the city underwent its transformation from day to night.
-Prague does have a lively nightlife which I will have to wait and checkout until my next trip, because I had a 6am flight to catch in the morning.
+Prague does have a lively nightlife which I will have to wait and check out until my next trip because I had a 6 am flight to catch in the morning.
 After stopping for dinner at a fabulous place called Krcma, which I definitely recommend, the final chapter on my great day in Prague came to an end...and I did indeed fall in love with it.

 For the record, I do not recommend only spending a day in Prague.
 It's an incredible city with so much to offer and I barely scratched the surface of it.
-However, if you find yourself with a time constraint like I did, I thoroughly enjoyed my time and it was definitely worth it!
+However, if you find yourself with a time constraint as I did, I thoroughly enjoyed my time and it was definitely worth it!
 So if you only have a day, GO!
-But if you have the ability to spend more time in this gorgeous european wonderland, then I recommend at least 3 full days if not more!
+But if you have the ability to spend more time in this gorgeous European wonderland, then I recommend at least 3 full days if not more!

 Do you have any questions, tips or funny experiences from your trip?
 I would love to hear them in the comments below!